phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Automated Receipt Processing with Tax Categorization

 **Description:**

+## Overview

 Businesses and freelancers often struggle with the tedious task of manually processing receipts for expense tracking and tax purposes.
 This workflow automates the entire receipt processing pipeline, extracting detailed information from receipts (including scanned images, photos, PDFs, JPGs, and PNGs) and intelligently categorizing them for tax deductions.

+## What You Can Do

+- Automatically process receipts from various formats (PDFs, JPGs, PNGs, scanned images)
+- Extract detailed expense information with OCR technology
+- Intelligently categorize expenses for tax deductions
+- Maintain compliance with accounting standards and tax regulations
+- Track expenses efficiently throughout the year

+## Who It's For

-**Target Audience:** Accountants, small business owners, freelancers, finance teams, and individual professionals who need to process large volumes of receipts efficiently for expense tracking and tax preparation.
+Accountants, small business owners, freelancers, finance teams, and individual professionals who need to process large volumes of receipts efficiently for expense tracking and tax preparation.

+## The Problem It Solves

-**Problem Solved:** Manual receipt processing is time-consuming and error-prone, especially during tax season.
+Manual receipt processing is time-consuming and error-prone, especially during tax season.
 People struggle to organize receipts, extract accurate data from various formats, and categorize expenses properly for tax deductions.
 This template automates the entire process while ensuring compliance with accounting standards and tax regulations.

 **Setup Instructions:**
 1. Configure Google Drive credentials for receipt storage access